In Review: XOM’s classic Rockyoke

 The Boar’s Head, Kidderminster, 23 March 2019

 Kidderminster, described by Pevsner, the art and architecture historian, as “uncommonly devoid of visual pleasure and architectural interest”, can claim some musical heritage as part of the Midlands scene.
 Robert Plant played some of his early gigs here, while attending King Edwards Grammar School in nearby Stourbridge, and went on to buy a farm just outside the town.
 Stan Webb, front man of the blues band Chicken Shack, and rhythm and blues singer Mike Sanchez, both lived in Kiddie – as it’s known locally – as well as Ewan Pearson and the late Tony De Vit, prominent producer-DJs.

-Enhancing, or by no means disgracing this history, XOM made their Spring 2019 sing-along appearance at The Boar’s Head, a Kidderminster pub which has distinguished itself as a live music venue and art gallery.
+Enhancing this history, X0M made their Spring 2019 sing-along appearance at The Boar’s Head, a Kidderminster pub which has distinguished itself as a live music venue and art gallery.

 I’d last encountered the band for their Stirchley Christmas Sing-along, at the end of a stressful year.
 This spring event found me in a happier place.
 I had just finished a rewarding, but rather exhausting stint performing in Birmingham Opera Company’s acclaimed production of Shostakovich’s Lady Macbeth of Mtsensk.
 With my birthday coming up, I was sorely in need of a knees-up, and where better than a town seven country miles from my birthplace?

 I encountered the band in the beer-garden, and was warmly welcomed, with the caveat that the sound-check had been problematic.
 As the band took the stage, Mr Sandilands warned us to expect high volume.